 Have you ever tried to give up drinking in order to lose weight, and then pulled into the pub by “friends”?
 They derailed your efforts for at trying to reach an important goal.
 I’m not saying you need to get rid of them but maybe spend less time with the people you know will derail your efforts and spend more time with the ones that will help you.
 It has been proven many times, in many study’s that your close circle of friends influence you and the direction of your life.

 Look for the type of people that you which you were like.
 If you want to be a good dancer then look for people that dance well.
 If you wish for confidence then look for confident people.
 See what they do, where they eat, what they wear and emulate it, in your own style of course.
 Herd yourself into the person you want to be.

 Be self aware.

-The more self aware you are the more likely you are to recognise your own behaviours and emotions.
-If you can become aware of your behaviours and emotions then you can alter your decisions which would normally be based upon the current emotion.
+The more self aware you are the more likely you are to recognize your own behaviors and emotions.
+If you can become aware of your behaviors and emotions then you can alter your decisions which would normally be based upon the current emotion.
 For example:

 I leave work after a bad day, feeling stressed and defeated.